druglogics/tfcheckpoint-umap/docs/index.md

 ## Old Dataset {-}

 The form of the dataset is as follows: a total of $4705$ proteins, each one represented by a row, are enriched with GO annotations (a total of $8621$ GO terms [@Carbon2019]) that indicate the presence ($1$) or absence ($0$) of a particular molecular function.
-The dataset is provided as a [tab-delimited file](https://github.com/druglogics/tfcheckpoint-umap/blob/main/data/genes2go_result_tfcheckpoint2_data.tsv).
+The dataset is provided as a [tab-delimited zipped file](https://github.com/druglogics/tfcheckpoint-umap/blob/main/data/genes2go_result_tfcheckpoint2_data.zip).

 :::{.green-box}
 Analysis on this dataset was performed **November 2020**.